 In January 2006, NASA announced the Commercial Orbital Transportation Services (COTS) program would be designated to coordinate the delivery of crew and cargo to the International Space Station by private companies.
-The intent was to spur innovation by the commercial sector to design, build, launch, and fly ISS-destined cargo demonstration flights by September 2013.
+The intent was to spur innovation by the commercial sector to design, build, launch, and fly ISSdestined cargo demonstration flights by September 2013.
 The companies initially selected for the COTS program were Space Exploration Technologies (SpaceX) and Rocketplane Kistler.
+However, the companies and spacecraft ultimately completing the The Commercial Orbital Transportation Services (COTS) program has been heralded as one of the most extraordinary examples of public/private partnership, and a leap of faith for NASA.

-However, the companies and spacecraft ultimately completing the program demonstration requirements were the SpaceX Dragon and Orbital Sciences Corporation's Cygnus vehicles.
-COTS did not involve binding contracts but did require the successful completion of pre-determined development and financing milestones through the use of Space Act Agreements.
+program demonstration requirements were the SpaceX Dragon and Orbital Sciences Corporation's Cygnus vehicles.
+COTS did not involve binding contracts but did require the successful completion of predetermined development and financing milestones through the use of Space Act Agreements.
 A separate program called the Commercial Resupply Services (CRS) was initiated approximately two years after the COTS program began.
 While the first program developed the transportation vehicles, the second is designed to provide actual cargo and payload deliveries to the station and either cargo return or cargo removal and disposal from the station.
 The COTS program involved funded Space Act Agreements, with NASA providing milestone-based payments.
 CRS is a fixed-price services contract, which requires the two suppliers to assume liability for failure to perform their cargo deliveries.